gear-foundation/gear-wiki/docs/api/metadata-type-creation.md

 ## Metadata class methods

-Both `ProgramMetadata` and `StateMetadata` classes have a few methods that can help to understand what some type is or get the name of some type (because types are represented as number in regestry).
+Both `ProgramMetadata` and `StateMetadata` classes have a few methods that can help to understand what some type is or get the name of some type (because types are represented as numbers in the registry).
 Also, there is some method for encoding and decoding data.

 ```js
 import { ProgramMetadata } from '@gear-js/api`;